 Social Media May Distract Employees, but Should We Care?

-If an employee, who is giving up nights and weekends to work, wants to spends a few minutes during the workday posting to Facebook or buying something on Amazon, does it really matter?
+If an employee, who is giving up nights and weekends to work, wants to spend a few minutes during the workday posting to Facebook or buying something on Amazon, does it really matter?

 Earlier this week, I asked when employees will learn that online comments can, and will, be used against them.
 There is another half to the workplace-social-media equation—employers, who have the task of regulating their employees’ use of social media, which happens more and more in the workplace.